 Has the slug or snail spirit animal appeared to you lately?
-The snail may be small and seemingly unimportant, but it has a profound spiritual message for you.
+The snail may be small, slow and seemingly unimportant, but it has a profound spiritual message for you.
+As does the slug.
 Learn about the slug and snail spirit animal, snail symbolism and folklore here.

 The Humble Snail Spirit Animal

 The snail is one of those creatures that not everyone finds pleasant.
 Children usually find them entertaining, but adults are often displeased to find a snail in their garden.
 With the use of pesticides and other chemicals, many are happy to rid their property of the humble, slow snail.
 While snails and slugs can be a “pest” to certain plant-life, their presence on one’s property usually brings a message of some kind to the inhabitants.
 Do you know what those messages are?

 Let’s learn a little about the humble snail and it’s history as we look through the ages passed.
 While the snail might be considered a nuisance in modern times to those who don’t pay attention, there are those of us who are ready to learn of the snail’s deep spiritual symbolism and beginnings and how these can be applied to our lives today.

 Snails symbolize deep and powerful things.
 Keep in mind that not only are there land snails, but there are also sea snails.
 This special species bridges the gap between elements.
 And any animal that bridges the gap between two elements bridges the gap between the mundane and the spiritual worlds.
 The snail spirit animal crosses spiritual boundaries with ease.